Skip to content

 5. Digitising Records For Ease Of Access

-Many healthcare businesses recognise the need to digitise records but worry about the cost and complexity of the process.
+Many healthcare organisations recognise the need to digitise records but worry about the cost and complexity of the process.
 Digitising records not only improves access but also enhances data security and compliance.
 The long-term benefits of digitisation, such as reduced physical storage costs and improved operational efficiency, often outweigh the initial investment.
 Find out how Crown were able to improve the efficiency at the Lindo Wing by digitising 20 years’ worth of medical records.

 6. Retention Policy